David Barrington. Dav Read more [...]

 Funeral Directors Category: North West England

 But I wanted to do more.
-We were primarily a carriagemaster (a company that hires vehicles and staff to other funeral businesses.) that did the odd funeral.
+We were primarily a carriage master (a company that hires vehicles and staff to other funeral businesses.) that did the odd funeral.
 I wanted to be more involved with families and give them the service that they deserved.
 My experience of the other funeral directors in the area was that some of them were excellent (generally the independents) and some of them were not so good, but a lot of them were very set in their ways.
 I believed that the clients should have more choice and flexibility, which is what I set out to do.
 I also have a particular interest in child bereavement, for obvious reasons, and aim to make visiting my funeral home a good experience and make each funeral I conduct a good memory for all the families that I serve.”

-Willing to adjust his attire to whatever you want.
-Usually wears a bowler hat when conducting funerals.Can do the full monty with flair.
-The Barrington’s men wear striped trousers, long grey jackets and a black and pink tie.
-If Claire is conducting your funeral she normally wears a low top hat, striped skirt and black jacket, but as with everything, if you prefer something less formal they will be happy to adjust.
+Willing to adjust their funeral attire to anything you want.
+The team has grown now to include 4 more ladies.
+David Usually wears a top hat and tails when conducting funerals.
+All Barringtons men wear striped trousers, black jackets and a black and white striped tie.
+When Claire conducts, she normally wears a low top hat, striped skirt and black jacket or a tailored suit, but as with everything, if you prefer something less formal, they will be happy to adjust.
 Claire has worn a floral dress at a family’s request.

 - The first funeral director you deal with will almost certainly look after you throughout and be there on the day of the funeral.

-- Yes to home visit: “I meet the clients wherever they want to meet, this can be at home in my office or somewhere else, I have met in pubs, and registry office waiting rooms to make funeral arrangements.”
+- Yes, to home visits: “We meet the clients wherever they want to meet, this can be at home in my office or somewhere else, I have met in pubs, and registry office waiting rooms to make funeral arrangements.”

-- Yes to you coming in and laying out and dressing the body.
+- Yes, to you coming in and laying out and dressing the body

-- Yes to providing just some of their services if you want to do part of the funeral yourselves.
-If you just want consultancy they will be happy to help and charge by the hour.
+- Yes, to providing just some of their services if you want to do part of the funeral yourselves.
+If you just want consultancy, they will be happy to help and charge by the hour.

 - Good website, with prices online.

-Direct cremation £1950 inclusive of all costs.
+- Direct (unattended) cremation £1282 inclusive of all costs.